MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-embed-qr-code-link.md

     > [!NOTE] You can also [copy a link to a step in a guide](pc-app-copy-link-guide-step.md).

 2. Open a third-party QR code generator.
-Microsoft recommends the following third-party QR code generators:
+Examples of third-party QR code generators:

     - [https://www.qr-code-generator.com/](https://www.qr-code-generator.com/)

     - [https://www.the-qrcode-generator.com/](https://www.the-qrcode-generator.com/)

     > [!NOTE]
+    > - Your use of third-party QR code generators is subject to the third party’s terms and privacy policy.
+Please consult with your legal professionals before using.
+Microsoft does not endorse any particular third-party QR code generator and assumes no responsibility or liability for any third-party application you elect to use.
-    > When you use any third-party QR code generator, the QR code generator receives access to the string of your guides link.
+    > - When you use any third-party QR code generator, the QR code generator receives access to the string of your guides link.

 3. Copy the link from step 1 and paste it into the third-party QR code generator.